enozari/rest-system-id/README.md

 The software available in this repository is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 If you use codes from this repository for your work, please provide reference to the article

-* Nozari A, Stiso J, Caciagli L, Cornblath E J, He X, Bertolero M A, Mahadevan A, Pappas G J, and Bassett D S, "Is the brain macroscopically linear?
-A system identification of resting state dynamics", 2020.
+* Nozari A, Bertolero M A, Stiso J, Caciagli L, Cornblath E J, He X, Mahadevan A, Pappas G J, and Bassett D S, "Is the brain macroscopically linear?
+A system identification of resting state dynamics", 2021.

 ## External packages and files:

 The following MATLAB packages should be downloaded and installed (added to MATLAB path using the addpath() function) before running the codes in this repository:

-* MINDy package for neural mass model identification, available at https://github.com/singhmf/MINDy-Beta
+* MINDy package for neural mass model identification, available at https://github.com/singhmf/MINDy
 * MATLAB distributionPlot package, available at https://www.mathworks.com/matlabcentral/fileexchange/23661-violin-plots-for-plotting-multiple-distributions-distributionplot-m
 * MATLAB Hatchfill package, available at https://www.mathworks.com/matlabcentral/fileexchange/30733-hatchfill
 * MATLAB Arrow3 package, available at https://www.mathworks.com/matlabcentral/fileexchange/14056-arrow3